felippe-regazio/ffmpeg-client-js/README.md

 This module is optimized to work with multiple files at once without warm the client or the app payload, to achieve it, the following steps will happen when you instantiate your ffmpeg client:

-1. The instance will check if the current client supports this module by looking for Web Worker availability, Wasm compatibility and a bunch of other configurations.
+1. The instance will check if the current client supports this module by looking for Web Worker availability.

 2. If compatible, a Web Worker will be registered.
 A Worker can handle heavy processing tasks in background without freeze the JS main thread, and have a good cache capabilities.
-In our case, the Worker is the layer that talks directly with the FFMPEG Wasm Module.
+In our case, the Worker is used as a layer that talks directly with the FFMPEG JS Module which is heavier.

-3. Once registered, the Web Worker will import and cache the FFMPEG Wasm Module.
-The cache is very important here since the Wasm module has 26MB (6MB Gzipped).
+3. Once registered, the Web Worker will import and cache the FFMPEG JS Module.
+The cache is very important here since the JS module has 26MB (6MB Gzipped).
 This wont harm your connection since it will be imported asynchronously in background.
 Its a good practice to deactivate this module for mobile devices.
-Once cached, the FFMPEG Wasm Module wont have the import cold start again.
+Once cached, the FFMPEG JS Module wont have the cold start again.

 4. The Worker will inform the Client that the FFMPEG was imported and cached, and your is all configured and ready to process videos directly from the client.